enthdegree/f100/readme.md

 A lot of for-parts F100s on sale already have some essential components gutted.
 This makes the economics of repairing them pretty bad.
-Here are common missing parts I noticed, together with replacement status:
+Here are common missing parts I noticed, together with their replacement status:

 - Eyepiece
     - The standard is Nikon Viewfinder Eyepiece 2927.
 Ebay price is $25.